named-data/ndn-cxx/docs/code-style.rst

         } // namespace analyzer
         } // namespace model

 2.7.
-Names representing generic template types should be a single uppercase letter
+Names representing generic template types should be a single uppercase letter.

     .. code-block:: c++

         template<class T> ...
         template<class C, class D> ...

-    However, when template parameter represents a certain concept and expected to have a certain interface, the name should be explicitly spelled out:
+    However, when a template parameter represents a certain concept and is expected to have a certain interface, the name should be explicitly spelled out.

     .. code-block:: c++

-        template<class FaceBase> ...
+        template<class InputIterator> ...
         template<class Packet> ...

 2.8.
 Abbreviations and acronyms must not be uppercase when used as name.